Ottokár Prohászka

 Ottokár Prohászka (Prohászka Ottokár; 10 October 1858 – 2 April 1927) was a Hungarian Roman Catholic theologian and Bishop of Székesfehérvár from 1905 until his death.

 Prohászka was born in Nyitra (today Nitra, Slovakia).
-He was a prominent anti-Semite, and used literature as an outlet for his hostile opinions.
-He died in Budapest.
+In October 1918, he published the influential antisemitic tract Kultúra és Terror (Culture and Terror), which contributed to the increase in violent antisemitism that culminated in the White Terror.
+Prohászka has been described as "one of the founders of political antisemitism in Hungary".